bdeckard92/dupUT/02-Lesson-Plans/13-ORM/README.md

 * Be sure to review the activities before class.
 Try to anticipate any questions that students might have.

+* You will use MySQL in all of the activities for this module, so be sure to have your MySQL server up and running.
+You can create the databases listed in each activity ahead of time, or you can prepare to demonstrate it live in class.

 * Also before class, create the databases required for the activities (if you don't want to do it live in class).

+* The `02-Create-Read` and `03-Update-Delete` activities includes a `/seed` POST route simply to make it easier to populate the database with books quickly.
+For the other activities, don't forget to run `node seeds/seed.js` before each demo or activity review, to seed the database.
+Remind students of the seed file too.

+* Instead of relying on a front end, all of the activities will use Insomnia Core to test the routes.
+Be sure to have it installed and set up for class.

 * It is crucial that you do NOT go too in depth.
 Although many components make Sequelize work, much of it is boilerplate that doesn't need detailed explanation.